BPFILTER: the next-generation Linux firewall

 Linux source code for BPFILTER to implement traffic filtering and firewall

 Right now, BPFILTER works as follows: it converts netfilter rules used by iptables into BPF programs.
 These are little instructions that can be attached to parts in the kernel, like the networking stack.
 The conversion itself is so-called dynamic translation, also known as just-in-time (JIT) compilation or run-time compilation.
-This means it happens in userspace and is executed when it is needed, instead ahead of time.
+This means it happens in user space and is executed when it is needed, instead ahead of time.

 Benefits of BPFILTER

-Due to the JIT compilation, most conversion work happens in userspace.
+Due to the JIT compilation, most conversion work happens in user space.
 This simplifies the work needed in the kernel and allows for easier management of the code.
 Other benefits that are to be expected include hardware offloading, easier migrations from existing netfilter rules, and better performance.